-IV.
-Health Care Coalition Risk Summary and Gap Analysis
+V. Healthcare Coalition Risk Summary and Gap Analysis

-A. Regional Hazard Vulnerability Analysis - November 2021
+A. Regional Hazard Vulnerability Analysis -November 2022

-The Regional Hazard Vulnerability Assessment (HVA) Report is a product of the HCC-E including The North Central Trauma Regional Advisory Council, HCC - E hospital and prehospital partners.
-The Regional HVA is drawn from information reported by HCC member organizations, including (but not limited to) hospitals, EMS agencies, jurisdictional emergency managers, public health organizations, and non-hospital CMS provider agencies.
+The Regional Hazard Vulnerability Assessment (HVA) Report is a product of the HCC-E Healthcare Coalition including The North Central Trauma Regional Advisory Council, HCC - E hospital and prehospital partners.
+The Regional HVA is drawn from information reported by HCC partner organizations, including (but not limited to) hospitals, EMS agencies, jurisdictional emergency managers, public health organizations, and non-hospital CMS provider agencies.
 The Regional HVA compiles hazard vulnerability information reported by the aforementioned partners to identify and prioritize the most significant hazards affecting the HCC-E. The Regional HVA is then used to guide HCC preparedness activities.
 The Regional HVA is updated annually.